endoflife-date/endoflife.date/products/amazon-linux.md

 details.

-[Amazon Linux 2][al2] will provide _security updates and bug fixes for all packages in core until June 30, 2023_.
+[Amazon Linux 2][al2] will provide _security updates and bug fixes for all packages in core until June 30, 2025_.
 User-space Application Binary Interface (ABI) compatibility is guaranteed for [specific packages][al2-faq].
+It only seems to receive critical bug fixes and security patches.

 ## Amazon Linux 2023